aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/changing-the-font-and-color-of-a-row-or-column/_index.md

 Font font = new Font("Arial", 10, FontStyle.Underline);

-//Setting the font of the column to the customized Font object
+//Setting the font of the row to the customized Font object

 row.SetFont(font);

-//Setting the font color of the column to Green
+//Setting the font color of the row to Green

 row.SetFontColor(Color.Green);